Dhruv3mars/gocalculate/README.md

   - `pow a b`                a^b
   - `sqrt a`                 Square root of a (a >= 0)
   - `repl`                   Interactive shell (type commands)
+  - Tip: run with no arguments to see usage

 Examples
 ```